-Description Judgments and Uncertainties Effect if Actual Results Differ From Assumptions Workers' Compensation Ve are substantially self-insured for costs elated to workers' compensation, and this equires us to estimate the liability ssociated with this obligation.
+Description Judgments and Uncertainties Effect if Actual Results Differ From Assumptions Workers' Compensation We are substantially self-insured for costs related to workers' compensation, and this requires us to estimate the liability associated with this obligation.
+Our estimates of self-insured reserves contain uncertainties regarding the potential amounts we might have to pay (since we are self-insured).
+We consider a number of factors, including historical claim experience, demographic factors, and potential recoveries from third party insurance carriers.
 Over the past five years, we have incurred, on average, \$9 million annually for costs associated with workers' compensation.
-Average year-to-year variation over the past five years has been approximately \$1 million.
-At December 31, 2014, we had accrued \$36 million to cover future self-insurance liabilities.
+Average year-to- year variation over the past five years has been approximately \$1 million.
+At December 31, 2014, we had accrued \$36 million to cover future self- insurance liabilities.
 Internal safety statistics and cost trends have improved in the last several years and are expected to remain at current lower levels for the foreseeable future.
 Credit Losses For accounts and notes receivable, we estimate a bad debt reserve for the amount that will ultimately be uncollectible.
 When we become aware of a specific customer's potential inability to pay, we record a bad debt reserve for the amount we believe may not be collectible.
 Our bad debt reserve contains uncertainties because it requires management to estimate the amount uncollectible based upon an evaluation of several factors such as the length of time that receivables are past due, the financial health of the customer, industry and macroeconomic considerations, and historical loss experience.
 Our customers are diverse and many are small-to-medium sized companies, with some being highly leveraged.
 Bankruptcy can occur with some of these customers relatively quickly and with little warning.
 A significant change in the financial status of a large customer could impact our estimates.
-The average annual amount of customer- related bad debt expense was \$5 million (less than 1% of annual net sales) over the last three years.
-At December 31, 2014, our reserves for doubtful accounts totaled \$17 million (about 3% of our accounts and customer-related notes receivable of \$488 million).
+The average annual amount of customer-related bad debt expense was \$5 million (less than 1% of annual net sales) over the last three years.
+At December 31, 2014, our reserves for doubtful accounts totaled \$17 million (about 3% of our accounts and customer- related notes receivable of \$488 million).
 We have not experienced any significant individual customer bankruptcies in the past three years.
-We believe the financial health of our major customers has modestly improved, but some are highly leveraged, and this could cause circumstances to change in the future.
-At December 31, 2014, we had \$4 millior of non-customer notes receivable, primarily related to divested businesses, and have recorded reserves of less than \$1 million for these notes.
-Most of these notes are to be paid by highly leveraged entities, which could result in the need fo additional reserves in the future.
+We believe the financial health of our major customers has modestly improved, but some are highly leveraged, and this could cause circumstances to change in the future. \$4 million of non-customer notes receivable, primarily related to divested businesses, and have recorded reserves of less than \$1 million for these notes.
+Most of these notes are to be paid by highly leveraged entities, which could result in the need for additional reserves in the future.